MicrosoftDocs/well-architected/well-architected/performance-efficiency/prioritize-critical-flows.md

 ### Identify all flows

 The first step in prioritizing the performance of critical flows is identifying all the flows within your workload.
 Flow identification involves systematically mapping and understanding every user paths and component communication.
-The focus here's on understanding the performance metrics and potential impact of flows on workload performance.
+The focus is on understanding the performance metrics and potential impact of flows on workload performance.

 By dissecting the workload into discrete flows, you can find performance bottlenecks, inefficient resource utilization, and opportunities for performance optimization.
 This knowledge exposes areas of needed improvement and is the first step to identifying critical flows.
 For more information, see [Identify and rate user and system flows](../reliability/identify-flows.md).